Doctor of Education in Teaching and Learning with Emerging Technologies (EdD TLET)

 - Four (4) 3-credit Research Course Rooms (12 credits) for completion of the dissertation research project

 Programme completion in the minimum timeframe (48 months) is based on the prescribed course schedule of study for a cohort.
 Enrolment in this programme limits registration to no more than two courses and their associated practical laboratories in Semester 1 and Semester 2 (8 credits each semester), and one course and its associated practical laboratory in the Summer session (4 credits).
-All coursework, including specialisations and advanced topics, must be completed prior to conducting research.
+All coursework, including concentrations and advanced topics, must be completed prior to conducting research.
 Successful completion of approved original dissertation research is required for completion of the programme.

 All courses in this programme will use 100% continuous assessment.
 There will be no final examinations, however a comprehensive assessment of the ePortfolio produced in the Practical Laboratory courses is conducted to determine achievement of programmatic outcomes.
 Both formative assessments aimed at improving the learning process as it occurs, and summative assessments aimed at measuring mastery of learning objectives, will be employed within each course.
 Each course will integrate a co-requisite practical laboratory that requires demonstration of pedagogical and technical skills associated with the course topics.